madelson/linker/docs/error-codes.md

 #### `IL1007`: Missing predefined 'type' type

+- Consider adding the missing reference to your project or pass `--disable-opt unreachablebodies` to ignore.

 #### `IL1008`: Could not find constructor on 'type'

 #### `IL1009`: Assembly reference 'name' could not be resolved